lorenzodeinegri/CoreLanguageParser/README.md

 # CoreLanguageParser

-Haskell parser for Core programming language code
+Core programming language parser developed as a project for the Functional Languages course at University.